MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-pick-items-with-inventory-picks.md

 ms.date: 08/29/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: ba8c1649094c9606766c4f4e88df5beed9400e53
+ms.openlocfilehash: 7e5d30ec5775030c523b73f90490428531f49fec
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-pick-items-with-inventory-picks"></a>How to: Pick Items with Inventory Picks
+# <a name="pick-items-with-inventory-picks"></a>Pick Items with Inventory Picks
 When your location is set up to require pick processing but not shipment processing, you use the **Inventory Pick** window to record and post picking and shipping information for your source documents.
 The outbound source document can be a sales order, a purchase return order, an outbound transfer order, or a production order whose components are ready to be picked.

 > [!NOTE]
 > Components for assembly orders cannot be picked or posted with inventory picks.
 Instead, use the **Inventory Movement** window.
-For more information, see [How to: Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).
+For more information, see [Move Components to an Operation Area in Basic Warehousing](warehouse-how-to-move-components-to-an-operation-area-in-basic-warehousing.md).

 >  When picking and shipping sales line quantities that are assembled to the order, you must follow certain rules when creating the inventory pick lines.
 For more information, see the “Handling Assemble-to-Order Items in Inventory Picks” section.